Teddy34/gatsby-blog/blog/getting_better_at_unit_testing/index.md

 });
 ```

-The other key of effective test writing lies in developing a deep understanding of what proves challenging to test.
+The other key to effective test writing lies in developing a deep understanding of what proves challenging to test.
 Armed with this knowledge, one can proactively address the following section.

 ## 2) Code complexity

-Writing a lot of tests should result naturally prompts developers to reevaluate their coding practices.
+Writing a lot of tests should naturally prompt developers to reevaluate their coding practices.

 It becomes evident that certain aspects pose challenges to testing, such as asynchronous behaviors, intricate internal states, complex dependencies, and heavy branching logic.
 Ironically, the most intricate and fragile code segments tend to be the ones initially exempted from testing.
 This paradox highlights the need for a shift in approach, emphasizing comprehensive testing for the most complex components.